-Each year nearly 40,000 runners, walkers, and revelers participate in the annual Bay to Breakers race in San Francisco.
+Each year, on the third weekend in May, nearly 40,000 runners, walkers, and revelers participate in the annual Bay to Breakers race in San Francisco.
 The run starts at the Embarcadero on SF Bay.
 Racers run a distance of 12k over the hills of the city to Ocean Beach and the Pacific Ocean.

 There are elite world-class runners and serious runners that make up most of the participants.
 There's the serious Hayes Street hill to climb and the flat stretch through Golden Gate Park.